Curse of the Bambino

-Talk of the curse as an ongoing phenomenon ended when the Red Sox won the 2004 World Series.
+The "curse" ended when the Red Sox won the 2004 World Series.
 The Red Sox's championship was prefaced by them overcoming a 3–0 deficit against the Yankees in the 2004 American League Championship Series (ALCS), the first and, as of 2025, only time an MLB team won a best-of-seven playoff series after losing the first three games.

 The curse had been such a part of Boston culture that when a "reverse curve" road sign on Longfellow Bridge over the city's Storrow Drive was graffitied to read "Reverse The Curse", officials left it in place until the Red Sox won the 2004 World Series.
 After the World Series that year, the road sign was edited to read "Reversed Curse" in celebration before its removal.
 On the 20th anniversary of their World Series win, the sign was displayed on a duck boat during the Red Sox 2024 home opener parade.